pedrocarrega/CN/kubernets/readme.md

 2. The second script deploy2.sh requires the same 3 arguments inputted in the same order.
     The node group takes around 10 to 15 minutes to be active.
 After the node groups are ready, we proceed to the third script.
-    To check the status the node groups, type `aws eks describe-nodegroup --cluster-name CLUSTER_NAME --nodegroup STACK_NAME` , replacing CLUSTER:NAME with the given argument name when executing the script.
+    To check the status the node groups, type `aws eks describe-nodegroup --cluster-name CLUSTER_NAME --nodegroup STACK_NAME` , replacing CLUSTER_NAME and STACK_NAME with the given argument name when executing the script.
-    You will be asked to input the ECR Pull IAM credentials which can be found in the credentials.csv file.
+    You will be asked to input the ECR Pull IAM credentials which can be found in the `credenciais.txt` file.

 3. The third script deploy3.sh requires 2 arguments in the following order:
 	-the region where the stack is hosted